An infant is crying. What do you do?

 Sing to them or make a SHH sound

 My gosh, there are so many different things that can be causing the baby to cry and it is all up to the caregiver to figure out what works for the baby.
-What’s even more frustrating or difficult is that each baby is different; one likes to be in a swing, another likes to be bounced…
+What is even more frustrating or difficult is that each baby is different; one likes to be in a swing, another likes to be bounced…

 A pediatric occupational therapist plays this same game when addressing sensory processing delays.
 Luckily, they are trained in sensory integration techniques and are able to provide appropriate input based on the actions of the child they are treating.